 This section looks at the sodium and potassium content of ready meals between 2004 and 2014.
-Figure 2 provides a summary of key trends in sodium and potassium content of the food category.
-Tables five and six outline the full details of short- and long-term trends in sodium and potassium content and should be referred to when interpreting figure 2.
+Figure 3 provides a summary of key trends in sodium and potassium content of the food category.
+Tables 5 and 6 outline the full details of short- and long-term trends in sodium and potassium content and should be referred to when interpreting Figure 3.

-Figure 2: Statistically significant (and percentage change) and non-statistically significant changes in mean (SD) sodium and potassium (mg/100g) content of ready meals between 2004-2014
+Figure 3: Statistically significant (and percentage change) and non-statistically significant changes in mean (SD) sodium and potassium (mg/100 g) content of ready meals between 2004 and 2014

-- A statistically significant reduction in sodium content of Pasta dishes (26%, p=0.003) was observed between 2004 and 2014, seen in Table 5. - A statistically significant reduction in potassium content of Quiche (31%, p=0.02) was observed between 2004 and 2009, seen in Table 6. - No statistically significant change in sodium content of Meat pies and Quiche was observed between 2004 and 2009 and Curry dishes and Asian dishes between 2004 and 2014, seen in Table 5. - No statistically significant change in potassium content of Meat pies was observed between 2004 and 2009 and Pasta dishes, Asian dishes and Curry dishes between 2004 and 2014, seen in Table 6.
+- A statistically significant reduction in the sodium content of Pasta dishes (26%, p=0.003) was observed between 2004 and 2014, (see Table 5). - A statistically significant reduction in the potassium content of Quiche (31%, p=0.02) was observed between 2004 and 2009, (see Table 6). - No statistically significant change in the sodium content of Meat pies and Quiche was observed between 2004 and 2009 and Curry dishes and Asian dishes between 2004 and 2014, (see Table 5). - No statistically significant change in the potassium content of Meat pies was observed between 2004 and 2009 and Pasta dishes and Curry dishes between 2004 and 2014, (see Table 6). - No change in the potassium content of Asian dishes was observed between 2004 and 2014, (see Table 6).